jbfink/ltc2012/slides/one/01_slide.md

 !SLIDE
 # Who am I? #
 .notes brief history. *real* brief.
 Don't be like you-know-who.
+Talk about yourself in context of diy. mention your dad's hijinx (the gummer, setting fire to the manhole, maybe the blinky box)

 !SLIDE
 # Who are you? #